GatewaySoftwareEngineering/PFM-With-Remix/README.md

 - As a user, I want to see an overview of latest transactions of this week.
   - If there is no transaction in this week, I'd like to see transactions of the last month
   - if there is no transaction in the last month, I'd like to see transactions of this year
+  - In any case, only last 10 transactions must be shown.
 - As a user, I want nothing to happen, when a transaction card clicked (`Will be implemented in future stories`)
 - As a user, I want to see `Add Transaction` button in the overview page so I can add more transactions.